Brazil profile - Timeline

 2011 June - Government launches Brasil Sem Miseria (Brazil Without Poverty) welfare scheme, aimed at lifting millions out of extreme poverty.

-2012 August - Parliament approves affirmative action law for universities that requires them to reserve fifty percent of their places for public school students, and increases the number of spaces allotted to black, mixed-race and indigenous students.
+2012 August - Parliament approves affirmative action law for universities that requires them to reserve 50% of their places for state school students, and increases the number of spaces allotted to black, mixed-race and indigenous students.

 2012 October - Brazil enacts controversial law meant to protect forests and force farmers to replant trees on scattered swathes of illegally cleared land.
-Aspects of the law are criticized by both the farm lobby and environmentalists.
+Aspects of the law are criticised by both the farm lobby and environmentalists.

 2013 June - A wave of protests sweeps the country.
 People take to the streets in dozens of cities to demonstrate over woeful public services, rising public transport costs and the expense of staging the 2014 World Cup.
 The protests continue into the autumn.